navidrome/website/content/en/docs/usage/admin/cli.md

 Subcommands:

-- `status`: Queue depth, where artwork currently resolves from, absent counts, and backfill state
+- `status`: Queue depth, where artwork currently resolves from, absent counts, and config state
 - `explain`: Why a single item's artwork resolved the way it did
 - `refresh`: Clear one item's artwork state and re-resolve it
 - `reprocess`: Re-enqueue artwork in bulk, filtered by kind and/or current source